Alex as an Inspiration:

 The video, "Alex—His Words and Drawings," introduces people to Alex's book by showing who Alex was and what he was like.
 It includes many examples of his drawings and readings of some of his letters and journal entries.

 The book, 'Alex: Building A Life: The Story of an American Who Fell Defending Israel – Told in His Letters, Journals, and Drawings, is comprised of Alex's writings and art, from when he was a college student through his maturing as an officer in the Army in Israel.
 They offer insight into his becoming an adult, his evolving commitment to Judaism, and his fears and struggles through basic training, serving on the northern border, and finally becoming an officer.
+The book is now available in Hebrew through Mass Publishing, and can be found here.

 "An Educator's Guide to Using Alex's Book" is a resource that can be used in formal and informal settings to help teachers introduce to young adults valuable conversations regarding Jewish identity and purpose, diaspora and homeland, and the necessity of Jewish thought, action, and ethics.